 Bachelor of Fine Arts in Media Arts Production - Animation and Motion Media Specialization

 This degree program offers many of the same courses as the Bachelor of Arts in Production program but requires a more concentrated curriculum.
 Students must have a minimum GPA of 3.0 to apply for the BFA program in their junior year.
 They must complete an additional 16 credits in visual and media arts, including two semesters of a BFA production workshop.
 Students must also complete a thesis-level capstone project.

-Bachelor of Fine Arts in Digital Arts and Game Design
+Bachelor of Fine Arts in Game Art and Animation

 This program provides students with an art foundation that they can apply toward a career in game design.
 Courses include drawing, color foundation, still and moving images, animation, game programming, game design, graphic design, web design, game assets and prototyping and game interface design.

 Students in this program combine game design classes with the training needed to successfully operate a game studio.
 Coursework includes business modeling and 2D design.
 Game design courses include game programming, society and games, interface design and game theory.
 Students must also complete a game design capstone project.

 Bachelor of Science in Computer Science and Game Design

 This program provides students with strong computer science training that prepares them for careers in the game industry.
 Computer science topics include algorithms, theory, networks and systems.
 Along with the required courses in game design, the program offers computer science courses in logic and computation, computer graphics, software development, human computer interaction and a senior seminar.